rune/rune/docs/src/pages/faq.md

 ### Which Game Engines Does Rune Support?

-Rune supports any game that can be exported as HTML5.
-Almost every game engine exports to HTML5, including Unity, Godot, Defold and all JavaScript game frameworks of course!
-One of our goals is to let everyone use their favorite engine for Rune!

-Your game just needs to integrate Rune’s minimal SDK written in JavaScript.
-We’re working on extensions for Godot, Unity, Defold, and many other engines, to make it even easier to integrate!
-If you don’t know how to use Rune with your favorite engine, then just ask us!
+Your game logic must be written in JavaScript/TypeScript, but your rendering code can use any engine that exports to HTML5.
+This includes all JavaScript-based engines, Unity, Godot, Defold, and many others.
+If you don’t know how to use Rune with your favorite engine, just ask us!

-### What Is the Rune SDK?

-The [Rune SDK](/docs/multiplayer/intro) is a small JavaScript library that you can use to make multiplayer HTML5 games for mobile.

 ### Does Rune Host the Games?

 Yes, we host the games for free.
 The games are hosted and cached all over the world to ensure the games load super fast!

-### What Are Daily Challenges?

-You may have heard of Wordle, a game which makes players guess a new word every day.
-Rune’s daily challenges are similar, but much more flexible!
-They allow you to ensure that everyone in the world plays the same “challenge” in your game each day.

-Daily challenges are optional, but a great way to make your game have something new and exciting every day.
-Different colors / maps / physics — it's completely up to your creativity!
-If your game supports daily challenges, Rune will automatically add daily leaderboards.
-Players love having a fresh leaderboard to compete on every day!

 ### Should My Game Support Both Mobile and Desktop Input?